DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 | Project 7 | -31.173        | -30.281        |
 | Project 5 | -37.502        | -36.647        |

-As with everything else, there's deeper criticisms
+As with everything else, there are deeper criticisms
 1. Like the $z$-score Sum, it's difficult to figure out the range without knowing $\kappa, \\{\mu_j\\}\_{j=1}^{N}, \\{\sigma_j\\} \_{j=1}^{N}$.
 2. It's difficult to choose a good value of $\kappa$.
 For Data Science UCSB events, we stuck with $\kappa = 1$ and increased if we felt the resulting final scores were too large.
-This approach suffers the same criticisms as [emperical Bayes methods](https://en.wikipedia.org/wiki/Empirical_Bayes_method).
+This approach suffers the same criticisms as [empirical Bayes methods](https://en.wikipedia.org/wiki/Empirical_Bayes_method).
     - The premise of this criticism is rather presumptuous, as choosing $\kappa$ is effectively choosing the scoring method.
 What defines a "good" scoring method?
     - Still, is there any nuance or cleverness here, or is the choice arbitrary?
 3. Out of all methods, this one is the most numerically unstable